A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: INTRODUCTION

 The bias-variance decomposition was originally derived by \citet{gemanNeuralNetworksBias1992} for standard regressors using MSE as the loss. \citet{jamesVarianceBiasGeneral2003} generalised the decomposition to symmetric losses, and \citet{pfauGeneralizedBiasvarianceDecomposition2013} generalised it to Bregman divergences.

-\citet{uedaGeneralizationErrorEnsemble1996} were the first to study the MSE bias-variance decomposition with ensembles, and \citet{guptaEnsemblesClassifiersBiasVariance2022,woodUnifiedTheoryDiversity2023a} later extended the ensemble decomposition to other losses.
+\citet{uedaGeneralizationErrorEnsemble1996} were the first to study the MSE bias--variance decomposition with ensembles, and \citet{guptaEnsemblesClassifiersBiasVariance2022,woodUnifiedTheoryDiversity2023a} later extended the ensemble decomposition to other losses.
 All of these also apply to generative ensembles, but they only provide limited insight for them, as they do not separate the synthetic data generation-related terms from the downstream-related terms.

-\section{Bias-Variance Decompositions for Generative Ensembles}
+\section{BIAS-VARIANCE DECOMPOSITIONS FOR GENERATIVE ENSEMBLES}

-\looseness=-1 In this section, we make our main theoretical contributions.
+In this section, we make our main theoretical contributions.
 We start by defining our setting in Section~\ref{sec:problem-setting}.
-Then we derive a bias-variance decomposition for generative ensembles in Section~\ref{sec:mse-decomposition-ge} and derive a simple rule of thumb that can be used to select the number of synthetic datasets in Section~\ref{sec:estimating-effect-multiple-syn-datasets}.
-The generative ensemble decomposition does not apply to several differentially private synthetic data generation methods that generate all synthetic datasets conditional on a single privatised value, so we generalise the decomposition to apply to those in Section~\ref{sec:mse-decomposition-dp}.
-We also present a third decomposition that applies to Bregman divergences, but is not as informative as the others, in Appendix~\ref{app:bregman-divergence-decomposition}.
+We then derive a bias-variance decomposition for generative ensembles in Section~\ref{sec:mse-decomposition-ge}, and a simple rule of thumb that can be used to select the number of synthetic datasets in Section~\ref{sec:estimating-effect-multiple-syn-datasets}.
+The first decomposition does not apply to some differentially private synthetic data generation methods, so we generalise the decomposition to apply to those in Section~\ref{sec:mse-decomposition-dp}.
+We also present decompositions that apply non-i.i.d.\ settings and to Bregman divergences in Appendices~\ref{sec:mse-decomposition-non-iid} and \ref{app:bregman-divergence-decomposition}, but they are not as informative as the others.